tauri-apps/tauri-action/README.md

 - If you want to add additional arguments to the build command, you can use the `args` option.
 For example, if you're setting a specific target for your build, you can specify `args: --target your-target-arch`.
 - When your Tauri app is not in the root of the repo, use the `projectPath` input.
   - Usually it will work without it, but the action will install and use a global `@tauri-apps/cli` installation instead of your project's CLI which can cause issues if you also configured `tauriScript` or if you have multiple `tauri.conf.json` files in your repo.
+  - Additionally, relative paths provided via the `--config` flag will be resolved relative to the `projectPath` to match Tauri's behavior.
 - If you create the release yourself and provide a `releaseId` but do not set `tagName`, the download url for updater bundles in `latest.json` will point to `releases/latest/download/<bundle>` which can cause issues if your repo contains releases that do not include updater bundles.